Multi-objective optimization: Optimal design

-Product and process design can be largely improved using modern modeling, simulation and optimization techniques.
-The key question in optimal design is the measure of what is good or desirable about a design.
-Before looking for optimal designs it is important to identify characteristics which contribute the most to the overall value of the design.
-A good design typically involves multiple criteria/objectives such as capital cost/investment, operating cost, profit, quality and/or recovery of the product, efficiency, process safety, operation time etc. Therefore, in practical applications, the performance of process and product design is often measured with respect to multiple objectives.
-These objectives typically are conflicting, i.e. achieving the optimal value for one objective requires some compromise on one or more of other objectives.
+Product and process design can be largely improved using modern modeling, simulation, and optimization techniques.
+The key question in optimal design is measuring what is good or desirable about a design.
+Before looking for optimal designs, it is important to identify characteristics that contribute the most to the overall value of the design.
+A good design typically involves multiple criteria/objectives such as capital cost/investment, operating cost, profit, quality and/or product recovery, efficiency, process safety, operation time, etc. Therefore, in practical applications, the performance of process and product design is often measured with respect to multiple objectives.
+These objectives are typically conflicting, i.e., achieving the optimal value for one objective requires some compromise on one or more objectives.

 For example, when designing a paper mill, one can seek to decrease the amount of capital invested in a paper mill and enhance the quality of paper simultaneously.
-If the design of a paper mill is defined by large storage volumes and paper quality is defined by quality parameters, then the problem of optimal design of a paper mill can include objectives such as: i) minimization of expected variation of those quality parameter from their nominal values, ii) minimization of expected time of breaks and iii) minimization of investment cost of storage volumes.
-Here, maximum volume of towers are design variables.
+If the design of a paper mill is defined by large storage volumes and paper quality is defined by quality parameters, then the problem of optimal design of a paper mill can include objectives such as i) minimization of expected variation of those quality parameters from their nominal values, ii) minimization of the expected time of breaks and iii) minimization of the investment cost of storage volumes.
+Here, the maximum volume of towers is a design variable.
 This example of optimal design of a paper mill is a simplification of the model used in.
-Multi-objective design optimization have also been implemented in engineering systems in circumstances such as control cabinet layout optimization, airfoil shape optimization using scientific workflows, design of nano-CMOS semiconductors, system on chip design, design of solar-powered irrigation systems, optimization of sand mould systems, engine design, optimal sensor deployment and optimal controller design.
+Multi-objective design optimization has also been implemented in engineering systems in the circumstances such as control cabinet layout optimization, airfoil shape optimization using scientific workflows, design of nano-CMOS, system on chip design, design of solar-powered irrigation systems, optimization of sand mould systems, engine design, optimal sensor deployment and optimal controller design.